Tale of The Night

 Rate this:

 Folklore are tales, legends, superstitions of a particular ethnic population.
-In Igbo culture and other African societies, story telling is unique, such that it is a passage to transmit the tradition of a place from one generation to another.
-These tales convey the history, ancient messages and old knowledge.
-They teach morals and virtues to […]
+In Igbo and other African societies, story telling is unique, such that it is a passage to transmit the culture and tradition from one generation to another.
+These tales generally convey the history, messages and old knowledge.
+They are meant to teach morals and virtues… Continue reading Introducing the African Folklore

 Rate this: